 - Enable multiple rounds of adhesion and release of rigid items.

-- Ability to use a variety of currently available ‘releasable’ adhesives
+- Compatible with currently available 'releasable' adhesives

-changes a backing between more rigid and less rigid states.
+In theory, this could be implemented using any process that changes a backing between more rigid and less rigid states.
 A few examples:

 - A frame that creates and reverses rigidity by pulling edges of a backing material